MYCOTOXINS EFFECTS IN SWINE

 Ochratoxins

-Ochratoxin A is most prevalent mycotoxin of this group.
+Ochratoxin A is the most prevalent mycotoxin of this group.
 It is characterized by altering renal functions, as kidney is its target organ, although it can also be detected residually in the liver or in the muscles.
 In general, pig intoxicated by ochratoxin A tend to have altered renal function and increase urination and water intake.
 Regarding the production parameters, feed conversion rate and growth rate are comprised, although feed intake may not be altered.
 Furthermore, it is worth noting the possible detection of abnormalities in the kidney at the slaughterhouse: pale, firm and large kidneys

 Fumonisins